-Nicole Calma-Roddin is an assistant professor in the Behavioral Sciences department.
+Nicole Calma-Roddin is an assistant professor in the Psychology and Counseling department.
 Calma-Roddin received her Ph.D. in cognitive science and a certificate in cognitive neuroscience at Stony Brook University in 2019.
 She received her M.A. in psychology at Stony Brook University in 2014 and her B.A. in linguistics, with a minor in music, in 2011.
 She also holds a Professional Certificate in Ear Training and Harmony from Berklee College of Music Online.
 In general, her research focuses on the areas of language processing and music cognition using both behavioral measures and electroencephalography (EEG).

 Calma-Roddin is particularly interested in situations in which the brain must take syntactically-structured incoming information (e.g., notes in a melody, words in a sentence) and integrate them into a context (e.g., the current song or sentence) and/or memory (for the song, the speaker, and/or the state of the world).
 Calma-Roddin’s work on music cognition has examined how the brain responds to unexpected notes in a melody (including when the melody is familiar to the listener), as well as the connection between language and music processing in the brain.
 In relation to language, her research also explores conversation, including the study of ironic language and the study of reference in relation to communal common ground.
 In her teaching, Calma-Roddin is very interested in the use of hands-on activities and technology in the classroom to support student learning.
 She is also committed to learning how to make her teaching as accessible as possible for all of her students.